MatthiasCr/Jaguar-Re-Identification/LEADERBOARD_EXPERIMENTS.md

 We use the best performing backbone from experiment 1, which is EVA-02.
 All other settings are fixed and identical to experiment 1 (same split, same optimizer/scheduler, same training budget and patience).
 We only change the loss/head formulation.

 The compared losses are:
-- **CrossEntropy** - standard for classification tasks and therefore and important baseline.
+- **CrossEntropy** - standard for classification tasks and therefore an important baseline.
 Useful to quantify how much margin-based metric learning really helps
 - **SphereFace** - first major angular-margin softmax formulation (2017)
 - **CosFace** - additive cosine margin
 - **ArcFace** - additive angular margin and common modern default for re-id tasks.